 And remember, try not to be too clever.
 We all love a great pun, but don’t try to squeeze one in where it doesn’t work!
 Your headlines don’t always need to be alliterative or have a punchline – they should focus on your crystal clear solution to a reader’s problem.

-Words are like a superpower in quality sales page copy, but let’s not forget about the element of awesome formatting.
+Words are like a superpower in quality sales page copywriting, but let’s not forget about the element of awesome formatting.

 Check out how your page looks visually as you’re writing it and remind yourself that you’re taking readers on a journey!
 For the greatest user experience, consider readability and the page’s overall navigation.